In this Guide

 - The hose can’t be stored on the machine itself.

-Most reviewers ended up having their issues resolved, but it wasn’t always convenient or easy.
+- Most reviewers ended up having their issues resolved, but it wasn’t always convenient or easy.
+Bissell customer support is nowhere near the best in the market.

-Some reviewers said there were hair and sediment deposits after they cleaned.
-However, this should be only a first-cleaning problem.
+- Some reviewers said there were hair and sediment deposits on their floors after they cleaned.
+However, this should be only a first-time cleaning problem.
+As with any cleaning project, you first have to take up years of accumulation before you can maintain perfect cleanliness.
 Bissell also recommend vacuuming thoroughly before using the Big Green.

 Which carpet cleaner is right for you?